AyrtaanSadirov/studentprofile/README.md

   </div>
 </body>

+I think the results from my personality tests shows I am an empathic person and usually understands and tries to work with other people.
+I am a Tactile learner which means I learn the best from a hands on approach and doing things myself.

+I believe these results mean that I can work really well in teams.
+As an INFP-T I am able to communicate my thoughts and feelings to others and have the needs of others in my mind, which will cause me to meet deadlines more accurately for the sake of others.

+I believe these results mean that I can work well with most people.
+However, I should take into account my learning style, and should explain to others that I need to actually start working on the project in order to completely understand it.

 ### Project Idea
 # Overview:
 My project idea is essentially an app which utilizes tools from Google Maps and other applications like it to pick and choose places for you to eat at.
 It differs from other apps such as Uber Eats because it is not a delivery service, but a service to find good food, whether you're in a new part of town or if you just happen to be an indecisive person.
 I’ve thought of three potential names for this app, “Choosi”, “Yumi”, or “Pick This For Me.”